CFMT’s ChildcareTennessee.com, TN Department of Human Services Team to Support Child Care Centers

 Child care agencies in one of the 15 economically distressed counties identified in Tennessee Gov. Bill Lee’s Executive Order No. 1 may apply for up to $5,000.
 These counties include Bledsoe, Clay, Cocke, Fentress, Grundy, Hardeman, Hancock, Jackson, Lake, Lauderdale, McNairy, Morgan, Perry, Scott, and Van Buren.

-Registering on the newly redesigned ChildcareTennessee.com website is free until September 30, 2020.
+Registering on the newly redesigned ChildcareTennessee.com website is free.
 Child care directors can register now and setup an account to start utilizing shared services.
 Licensed agencies will be notified when Support and Enhancement Grant applications open and can apply on ChildcareTennessee.com.Learn More About ChildcareTennessee.com

 About Tennessee Department of Human Services